Supermagnum/Flashlight/README.md

 # Flashlight
-This is a repository for a flashlight.
+This is a repository for a open source flashlight.
 It measures Ø54 mm x 223.5 mm depending on the batteries used.
 It can be made using a normal lathe and a drill press or a milling machine.
 A multi axis CNC is required for the fancy engraving.